 After San Fernando became a separate town, the following have served as Capitanes during the Spanish time, as follows: Mauricio Yangyang, Salustiano Paradero, Liberato Paradela, Julian Baricuatro, Guillermo Suarez, Ambrosio Manapsal, Mariano Mangkikis, Buenaventura Manlosa, Francisco Suarez, Canuto Arriba, and Donato Tapere.

-From 1886 to 1898, the following have served as Gobernadorcillo, viz: Jacinto Paradela, Juan Tapia, Nicolas Cabigon, Feliciano Sasuman and Numeriano Gerasta.
+From 1886 to 1898, the following have served as Gobernadorcillo, viz: Jacinto Paradela, Juan Tapia, Nicolas Cabigon, Feliciano Sasuman, and Numeriano Gerasta.
 In 1898 to 1899, Numeriano Gerasta, Adriano Generale and Nicolas Cabigon were appointed as capitanes.
-During the short-lived Philippine Republic under General Aguinaldo, Martiano Sasuman was appointed president.
+During the short-lived Philippine Republic under General Aguinaldo, Martiano Sasuman was appointed as the president.
 Under the American Regime, the following have served as presidents: Joaquin Papas, Martiano Sasuman, Ciriaco Llanto, Isidro Duterte, Emiliano Rabor, and Juan Llanto.

 The Occupation Mayors are the following: Juan Llanto in 1942 for the Guirillas and Nicanor Atillo for the occupation Government; Vicente Rabor in 1943 and Francisco Canas and Victor Caloyan in 1944.

 During the Liberation, the following have served as Mayors: Zacarias Villasan and Leocadio Llanto.
 In 1947 which was the first local election, Leocadio Llanto was elected as mayor until 1967.
 During the 1967 municipal election, Atty.
 Mariano C. Genebraldo was elected as Mayor but after the EDSA Revolution on February 25, 1986, Gerardo Lariosa was appointed as OIC Municipal Mayor.
 During the 1987 local election, Mariano C. Genebraldo was reelected as municipal mayor of San Fernando to the present time.
 The Municipality of San Fernando is being headed by Mayor Lakambini Reluya the only woman being elected as mayor in the town.